Kathleen Flake

-Kathleen Flake is a historian, writer, and attorney and is currently the Richard Lyman Bushman Chair of Mormon studies at the University of Virginia.
+Kathleen Flake is an American historian, writer, and attorney.
+She was the inaugural Richard Lyman Bushman chair of Mormon studies at the University of Virginia from 2013 until her retirement in 2024.

 Education

-Flake obtained a BA from Brigham Young University, an MA from Catholic University of America, a law degree from the University of Utah, and a PhD from the University of Chicago.
+Flake obtained a bachelor's degree from Brigham Young University, a master's degree from Catholic University of America, a JD from the University of Utah College of Law, and a PhD from the University of Chicago.

 Career

 Flake was previously a professor of American religious history at the Divinity School and Graduate Department of Religion at Vanderbilt University.
-While a graduate student Flake took a summer seminar course for graduate students on Mormon History with Richard L. Bushman.
+While a graduate student, Flake took a summer seminar course for graduate students on Mormon history with Richard L. Bushman.

-Flake's research in the area of American religious history focuses on the adaptive strategies of 19th and 20th century American religious communities and the effect of pluralism on religious identity.
+Flake's research in the area of American religious history focuses on the adaptive strategies of nineteenth- and twentieth-century American religious communities and the effect of pluralism on religious identity.
 She also studies constructive function of text and ritual in maintaining and adapting the identity and gendered power structures of religious communities.
 Flake studies the influence of American law on American religion and the theological tensions inherent in the First Amendment religious clauses.

 Personal life

 Flake is a member of the Church of Jesus Christ of Latter-day Saints and served a mission in Japan.
-She is a distant relative to former U.S. Senator Jeff Flake of Arizona; they share a great-grandfather, William J. Flake.
+She is a distant relative of former U.S. Senator Jeff Flake of Arizona; they share a great-grandfather, William J. Flake.